arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 Arduino has you covered in these scenarios with its Pro solutions.
 With products designed to work in remote environments, supplying their power from renewable sources and providing long-distance connectivity and low power consumption.

-The shown application note is intended to replicate a scaled smart farming application, that can be implemented on real agriculture fields using the same hardware and firmware.

 ## Goals

-The goal of this application note is to showcase a sensorized farming irrigation system using a combination of an Edge Control, an MKR WAN 1310, and the Arduino IoT Cloud.
+The goal of this application note is to showcase a LoRaWAN® farming irrigation system that can be implemented on real agriculture fields using a combination of an Edge Control, an MKR WAN 1310, and the Arduino IoT Cloud.
 The project's objectives are the following:

 - Independently control four irrigation zones using latching valves.
 - Leverage MKR WAN 1310 with LoRa® and a Wisgate (Lite or PRO) to communicate with Arduino IoT Cloud.